Moeabdelaziz007/ZAA/docs/deployment.md

 kubectl apply -f k8s/deployment.yml
 ```

- codex/search-and-clean-affected-files
 This configuration runs a single replica of each component in the `zentix` namespace.
 Update image tags and resources as needed.

-The file defines deployments and services for the frontend and backend in the `zentix` namespace.
-Update image tags and resources as needed.
- main